Check out the Black Friday deals at my top-rated stores BTD (BikeTiresDirect)Performance Bicycle, and Merlin Cycles

 BEST CYCLING BIB SHORTS

 After testing a dozen cycling bib shorts for cycling enthusiasts doing multi-hour rides in late spring, summer, and early fall temperatures, I picked the Assos Mille GTS C2 the Best Performer for its great fit, chamois pad, and comfort.
-It’s available for US$220/£165/210 at recommended stores herehere, here, here, and here.
+It’s available for US$220/£165/210 at recommended stores here, here, and here.

 A good pair of cycling bib shorts is key to a great day on the bike.
 Bibs with a comfortable chamois pad, breathable material, supportive leg muscle compression and useful shoulder straps all with the right cut and fit for you are part of what separates the good ones from those that just looked good when we bought them.